PistonDevelopers/dyon_snippets/meta_parser/README.md

 // Generate parser.
 fn gen_parser__meta_from_to(syntax_file: str, convert_file: str, output_file: str) -> res { ... }

-// The syntax of the DSL used to convert meta-data into Dyon data. fn syntax() -> str { ... }
+// The Piston-Meta syntax of the DSL used to convert meta-data into Dyon data. fn syntax() -> str { ... }

 // Dyon data representing the rules for the parser generator.